ajkacca457/Combination/README.md

 <h2>Getting Started</h2>
 To get a local copy up and running follow these simple example steps.

+Clone the repository and get the files in your local branch.
+Use it according to your convenience.

 Prerequisites
 Text editor,Github profile and Git.